Dark mode

 Cartridge type

-Flow (pre-filter).
-Cartridges designed for use in flow filters — main or installed under the sink.
-They can differ in the degree of cut-off of contaminants and types of filtration (see the relevant paragraphs), but all such products have a high throughput — otherwise the filter would interfere with the flow of water in the water supply.
-Flow systems are quite difficult to install, they require special installation and are installed as a stationary fixture, without the possibility of being carried from place to place.
+- Flow-through.
+Cartridges designed for use in flow-through filtration systems - mainline or installed under the sink.
+They may differ in the degree of contaminant removal and types of filtration (see the corresponding paragraphs), however, all such products have a high throughput, otherwise the filter would simply interfere with the free flow of water in the water supply.
+Flow systems are quite difficult to install - they require special stationary installation without the ability to be transported from place to place.

 Filter jug.
 Cartridges designed for installation in filter jugs.
 Such filters are containers divided into two parts: water is poured into the upper one, which, under its own weight, flows through the cartridge into the lower container.
-Jugs have low productivity and are generally inferior in terms of filtration efficiency to flow-through and, especially, osmotic systems (see the relevant paragraphs); on the other hand, they are extremely simple, inexpensive and easy to use, moreover, they are quite compact and portable — the jug can be transported with you if necessary.
-And the degree of purification may be quite enough if the water is not heavily polluted.
+Jugs have low productivity and are generally inferior in filtration efficiency to flow-through and, espe...cially, osmotic systems (see the relevant paragraphs); on the other hand, they are extremely simple, inexpensive and easy to use, and are also quite compact and portable - the jug can be taken with you if necessary.
+And the degree of purification may be quite sufficient if the water is not very polluted.

-On the tap.
-Cartridges for filters to be put on the water tap.
-Such systems are a cross between flow systems and filter jugs.
-They differ from the first ones in ease of installation, as well as lower productivity and degree of purification; on the other hand, tap filters work faster and more efficiently than the same jugs.
-At the same time, such a filter is not designed for continuous use, it has to be constantly connected/disconnected, which is not very convenient and leads to wear on the tap mount.
+- On the faucet.
+Cartridges for filters that fit onto a water faucet.
+Such systems are a cross between flow-through systems and jug filters.
+They differ from the former in ease of installation, as well as lower productivity and degree of purification; on the other hand, faucet filters work faster and more efficiently than the same jugs.
+At the same time, such a filter is not designed for constant use; it has to be constantly connected/disconnected, which is not very convenient and leads to wear on the faucet mount.

 Tourist.
 Cartridges for travel filters.
-As the name implies, these filters are designed for trips, hikes and other situations associated with being “away from civilization”.
-They can have a different design, but a prerequisite is compactness and the ability to work with water without pressure.
+As the name suggests, such filters are designed for trips, hikes and other situations associated with being “away from civilization.”
+They can have different designs, but a prerequisite is compactness and the ability to work with water without pressure.

 Filter kits.
 Sets of filter elements for water purification systems.
 Sets of cartridges are supposed to be installed in strict sequence according to the manufacturer’s instructions, since the sets usually include elements with different filtering purposes: for mechanical cleaning, carbon cleaning, water softening, reducing iron levels, etc. The kits are available in various variations, so you can select the appropriate set of filter elements depending on the specific water parameters.
 Purchasing them en masse allows you to avoid replacing filters in water treatment systems separately.

-This parameter is relevant for cartridges used in flow systems and reverse osmosis systems (see "Application").
-First of all, it allows you to evaluate compatibility with a particular filter.
-Here we note that filter cases are available in standard sizes, and many cartridges are quite compatible with "non-native" filters due to the coincidence in size.
-In addition, the larger the filter element (under other equal), the larger its effective area and the higher the throughput.
-On the other hand, large products cost accordingly.
+First of all, the size allows you to assess the compatibility of the cartridge with a specific filter.
+Here we note that filter housings are available in standard sizes, and many cartridges are quite compatible with “non-native” filters due to the same size.
+In addition, the larger the filter element (other things being equal), the larger its effective area and the higher the throughput.

 Pollution clipping